salbregh/CUB3D/README.md

 If a misconfiguration is encountered in the map, the program must return an error message.

 <h2>Future goals for this project </h2>
 As the project is now a very simplistic version of the game, I would like to add in more features to make it more like the actual wolfenstein3D.
-Think of adding a scooter, eneniem and opening doors.
+Think of adding a shooter, enemies and opening doors to different rooms.

 <h2>Possible errors</h2>
 You might get the following error <br>